Posted on Jan 14th 2019

 In short, stem cells go where they're needed and become what your body requires to self-heal.
 Instead of simply masking the symptoms (which is all that NSAIDs do!), stem cells help your body repair damaged tissue and regenerate new, healthy tissue.

-Stem cells are non-surgical.
-Stem cells are injected into the body and, in our Richmond practice, consist of human umbilical cord-derived stem cells (specifically Wharton's Jelly).
-The stem cells reduce inflammation, while also repairing and regenerating tissue.
+Regenerative medicine using stem cells are non-surgical.
+Regenerative medicineis injected into the body and, in our Richmond practice, consist of human umbilical cord-derived stem cells (specifically Wharton's Jelly).
+The regenerative medicine that utilizes stem cells reduce inflammation, while also repairing and regenerating tissue.

 Some people worry about the treatment, which is understandable as it's relatively new (in medical terms, at least!).
 However, the treatment is a simple, in-office procedure.